vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 What is then left for a human to be?
 If there is only matter, is the human mind also matter, and is the mind replicable in a machine?

+> What we see now is like a dim image in a mirror. - [Ghost in the Shell anime from 1995: 1 Corinthians 13:12](https://youtu.be/AzovpBgscGk?si=BMkpY4Miwyt6zm7L&t=190)

 What impact human cultural beliefs have on human societies for example in terms of birth rates?
 How important are cultural and religious frameworks for technological progress?
 What is the nature of consciousness?